TGCT Support

 TGCT varies in clinical presentation and can occur at all ages (3).
 According to NORD, the disease commonly presents in people 25-50 years of age, while diffuse TGCT tends to occur in those < 40 years old (4).

-For example, TGCT puts stress on surrounding bones, tissue, and joints; whereas, sarcomas can spread to healthy tissue.
-There is no such thing as a good tumor, however, TGCT is rarely life threatening, unlike cancer.
-TGCT and sarcoma share some characteristics such as both can lead to severe functional impairment when left untreated.
+For example, TGCT may put stress on local bones, tissue, and joints but does not spread; whereas, sarcomas can spread to healthy tissue in distant locations such as the lungs.
+There is no such thing as a good tumor; however, TGCT is rarely life- threatening, unlike sarcoma.
+TGCT and sarcoma share some characteristics, such as, both can lead to severe functional impairment when left untreated.
 Joint deterioration can drastically impact quality of life in patients with TGCT.
-TGCT, especially diffuse, can lack a distinct boundary making complete surgical resection difficult.
-Additionally, these tumors are often treated with targeted chemotherapies, such as Pexidartinib (Turalio).
-The best treatment modality is highly debated currently as scientific literature remains scarce.
-However, additional treatment options are being investigated and research is bridging the knowledge gap.
-To learn more about treatments, go to Treatment.
+TGCT, especially the diffuse type, can lack a distinct boundary making complete surgical resection difficult.
+Diffuse TGCT has high recurrence rates and the surgical difficulties may contribute to the high recurrence rates.

 Picture